 The Global Innovation Institute (GII)

-The Institute for Research Excellence in Advanced Clinical Healthcare (i-REACH)
+Institute for Research Excellence in Advanced Clinical Healthcare (iREACH)

 The Belfast Region Innovation Challenge Fund

-Investment in enabling infrastructure will stimulate the conditions for innovation and business growth by targeting investment in digital connectivity, data infrastructure and other enabling infrastructure to support the development of a Belfast Smart District and regional connectivity.
+£40 million of funding in enabling infrastructure will stimulate the conditions for innovation and business growth by targeting investment in digital connectivity (including advanced wireless), data infrastructure and other enabling infrastructure to support the Belfast Smart District and wider regional innovation.

 Regional innovation hubs